SirmaXX/Elm-notes/README.md

 ## thanks for helping
-mthiems(solved generator problem in community)
+.mthiems(solved generator problem in community) .NikosEfthias (warned about task.perform)